-A Spectacular Day Trip To Trakai from Vilnius
+A Spectacular Solo Day Trip Guide to Trakai from Vilnius in Lithuania

 Trakai is the former capital of Lithuania and frankly, the stuff of fairytales.
 A day trip to Trakai is the perfect way to spend time if you are visiting Vilnius.
 Trakai is very close to Vilnius and it is very easy to travel between the cities as well.
 I was joined by a dear friend of mine for this day and we spend a rather leisurely day with perfect weather in Trakai.
 The city of Trakai is ever so soothing and serene and the island castle of Trakai has become the perfect poster image of Lithuania.
 It would be a gross injustice for someone to visit Vilnius and miss Trakai.